john6h2/RF-Match-Designer-Octave/README.md

 ![Alt](https://github.com/john6h2/RF-Match-Designer-Octave/blob/main/Screenshot_20231012_005042.png)

 ### User Guide
-#### Non Advanced Example

 <p> In <b>all</b> cases a dialog box will confirm you have matched, in advanced mode depending on the location of the current $z_{IN}$ both choices of sign may result in two positive solutions for reactance jx or jb, or both negative.
-Sometimes the complex conjugate wrt the v=0 axis will show up.
-Using the Go Back One pushbutton, and trying the other sign will sometimes be neccessary.</p>
+Sometimes the complex conjugate of the reflection coefficent will be solved for.
+If that happens, use the Go Back One pushbutton, and choose the other sign.</p>

 For non Q selecting matching networks, enter the load impedance, and the target reflection coefficent
 ![Alt](https://github.com/john6h2/RF-Match-Designer-Octave/blob/main/Docs/images/nonadv1.png)